 - For in-person students, you will need to take your supplies with you.
 We do not have

 a designated storage area in our classroom.
 Consider using a backpack, container,

 or box to transport items to and from class.
 You will need different supplies

 depending on the project at hand, so plan accordingly.
 Come to class with your

 supplies for each current assignment.

-- Asynchronous students will need a location at home to store materials and access to campus to utilize the laser cutter, 3d printer, and large format printer.

 - The following supplies are needed for successful participation in the course.

 - Trace paper (small sheets or rolls)

 - Pens, pencils, markers, etc.

 - T-square min. length 18"

 - Metal straight edge (ruler, T-square, etc.) min. length 12"

 - Drafting tape and/or dots

 - Sketchbook (any size will work)

 - Cutting mat (at least 12" x 12" min.)

-- Exacto knife and extra blades.
+- Exacto knife and extra blades

 - White poster board, cloth, or foam core to serve as a background for photos

 - Tacky glue (also known as PVA glue)

 - USB drive or online storage platform

 - Chipboard or cardboard (more information will be provided in class)